 1.5 Deliver targeted education and incentives to the public to reduce sewage spills and overflows

 Key Message: Disposal of inappropriate items such as baby wipes and kitchen grease down toilets and drains is a common cause of sewer blockages and overflows.
 Broken or leaking privately owned sewer lines are also a recurring problem, especially in older areas with aging infrastructure.
-Educating and incentivizing citizens to understand what can and cannot be disposed down toilets, sinks and drains, and the importance of maintaining their own lateral sewer lines, will reduce sewage spills and overflows that contribute nutrients and pathogens.
+Educating and incentivizing citizens to understand what can and cannot be disposed of down toilets, sinks, and drains—and the importance of maintaining their private sewer laterals—will reduce sewage spills and overflows that contribute nutrients and pathogens.

 Importance

-Disposal of inappropriate items down drains and toilets causes blockages in pipes, resulting in backups, line breaks and spills, and overflows of raw sewage into the environment.
+Disposal of inappropriate items down drains and toilets causes blockages in pipes, leading to backups, line breaks and sewage spills into the environment.
 Broken or leaky private sewer lateral lines that connect private property to the public centralized sewer system can also release raw sewage into the environment.
 Moreover, broken laterals can allow stormwater and groundwater to enter and overload the sanitary sewer system, causing backups and overflows of raw sewage.
 Raw sewage contains microplastics, pharmaceuticals, chemicals, bacteria, viruses, and nutrients that can degrade water quality and harm environmental and human health.
-Educating and incentivizing citizens to understand what can and cannot be disposed down toilets, sinks and drains, and the importance of maintaining their privately owned laterals, will reduce sewage spills and overflows.
-Addressing proper use and maintenance of the sanitary sewer system will reduce the release of nutrients and pathogens into the environment.
+Educating and incentivizing the public on appropriate disposal and maintenance responsibilities will reduce spills, overflows, and nutrient releases.

 Overview